Last Updated on October 23, 2021

 But if you slap egg salad between two slices of bread then it is miraculously safe to be brought on the plane!

-Through the magical power of making a sandwich the TSA are no longer concerned by it.
+Through the magical power of making a sandwich, the TSA is no longer concerned by it.

 Jacob wondered if fast-food sandwiches are allowed through the checkpoint.